gausec/AppliedGenomicsAnalysis/README.md

 ### Course objectives from syllabus:
 *Applied Genomics Analysis focuses on the understanding and application of statistical genomics and bioinformatics through the lens of contemporary technologies and software.
-You will gain a basic understanding of:*
+In this course, we gained a basic understanding of:*

   1) *Genomics history and theory*